 - Paying income taxes due to substantial presence in the U.S. Some EB-5 investors may be impacted by the “substantial presence” test for tax purposes.
 Under this test, the federal government lays out a formula of how many days a foreigner who is in the U.S. may qualify as a U.S. tax resident by virtue of having been physically present in the U.S. Newly minted EB-5 visa investors, whose spouse or children are not green card holders, may find that their family members’ multiple visits to the U.S. might inadvertently trigger the “substantial presence” rule.
 The consequences can mean that their spouses or children will have to file U.S. income taxes because they are technically tax residents under the “substantial presence” test.

 Every EB-5 investor’s circumstance is different, which is why any EB-5 investor who has tax-related questions should carefully and thoroughly discuss their issues with an experienced and licensed tax professional skilled in counseling an international clientele.

 While we are not tax attorneys, we’ve worked with many licensed tax professionals in the immigration setting.
 If you need a referral to a skilled tax advisor experienced in counseling EB-5 clients, we can help.
-Our San Francisco EB-5 immigration attorneys at the Law Offices of Vaughan de Kirby can refer you to a skilled tax advisor, as well advise you about the requirements of an EB-5 visa.
+Our San Francisco EB-5 immigration attorneys at Jatoi & de Kirby, APC can refer you to a skilled tax advisor, as well advise you about the requirements of an EB-5 visa.
 Call us today at 415-221-2345 for more information.